sassoftware/sas-viya-sdk-js/documentation/docs/guides/data-driven-content.md

 The data-driven content object is a feature in SAS Visual Analytics which allows you to embed your own web content into a report and drive it with data from SAS Visual Analytics.
 It responds to any filters, ranks, and actions in the same way that native report objects do.
-For more information, see
+For more information, see the
-<a target="_blank" href="https://documentation.sas.com/?docsetId=varef&docsetTarget=n109mqtyl6quiun1mwfgtcn2s68b.htm&docsetVersion=8.5">Programming
+<a target="_blank" href="https://documentation.sas.com/?cdcId=vacdc&cdcVersion=default&docsetId=varef&docsetTarget=n109mqtyl6quiun1mwfgtcn2s68b.htm">SAS Help Center</a>.
-Considerations for Data-Driven Visualizations</a>.

 The SAS Visual Analytics SDK offers two ways to work with data-driven content objects: